 I personally do not have an issue with my natural nails after wearing press-on nails.
 The only evidence left behind is usually a few bits of stubborn adhesive, but a quick buff will fix that.

-If I'm not applying a new set of nails immediately after taking off an old one, I'll file and buff my natural nails and then apply a coat of Nail Envy - Healthy Maintenance.
-It's a standalone strengthening treatment from OPI that I really like.
+If I'm not applying a new set of nails immediately after taking off an old one, I'll file and buff my natural nails and then apply a fresh coat of Olive & June’s Nail Strengthener.
+I also like OPI’s Nail Envy - Healthy Maintenance.
 OPI's entire line of strengthening treatments is excellent, especially if you have problematic nails.
-I also make sure to oil my cuticles in between press-on sets to keep my nails as healthy as possible.

 Some brands will advertise their sets as re-wearable, but I find that hard to believe honestly.
 The adhesive starts to break down and lose its stickiness once it's been exposed to oil or even air too long.
 Plus, I personally find the idea of reusing press-on nails to be unsanitary.